 Since March 2016 and the overwhelming response to this fateful post, I have become a vocal activist for the cause of positive LGBTQ+ representation in the media, especially on scripted TV shows.
 I do this work in hope of educating the entertainment industry and the public about the damaging effects of the BYG (“bury your gays”) trope on the real lives of LGBTQ people, especially young people.

-On this blog I mostly post analyses of books, shows, and films, mostly those of a genre nature.
+On this blog I mostly post analyses of books, shows, and films, typically those of a genre nature.
 I also do some recap-reviews and personal essays.
 Occasionally I write about other academic topics and/or about the craft of writing itself.